elunna/nerfhack-changelog/README.md

 * When you have expert skill in a weapon type, you will auto-id the enchantment on those types of items (only for non-missile weapons)
 * Auto-ID potions of acid when water explosions result from dipping (xNetHack)
 * Auto-ID potions of acid when a lichen corpse is dipped
+* Auto-ID potions of phasing when any item is dipped
 * Auto-ID potions of sickness when they coat a weapon in poison
 * Auto-ID potions of sickness and fruit juice when dipping a unihorn in sickness
 * Auto-ID potions of see invisible or fruit juice by process of elimination when quaffed.